xemarap/desocioek/METHOD.md

 # DeSocioEk - Socioeconomic Index and Area Classification Methods

 This document outlines the methodology used in the DeSocioEk package for calculating the socioeconomic index and classifying areas (DeSO - Demographic Statistical Areas) based on this index.
 The calculation methods follow the official methodology used by Statistics Sweden (SCB).
-However, the indicator "C. Percentage of People Unemployed (Ages 20-65)" is different from the SCB implementation on RegSO level, which uses "Percentage of People with Economic Assistance and/or Long-term Unemployment (Ages 20-65)".
-This is due to the lack of public availability of the exact same indicators on DeSO level.
+However, the indicator "C. Percentage of People Unemployed (Ages 20-64)" is different from the SCB implementation on RegSO level, which uses "Percentage of People with Economic Assistance and/or Long-term Unemployment (Ages 20-65)".
+This is due to the lack of public availability of the exact same indicator on DeSO level.
+Depending on the future availability of public data on DeSO level, this package may be modified to more precisely resemble the SCB implementation.

 ## 1. Socioeconomic Index Calculation